Frequently Asked Questions

 Sailing gloves are helpful if it is a windier day.
 If glasses are needed at all times, a sport glasses retaining strap is useful so that the glasses are not lost!

 Lunch and drinks: Full day classes for 11 to 18yr olds include lunch (except for ARA, Day Trip and Assistant Instructor programme).
 Adult course students may order lunch at the clubhouse in the morning to be served at lunch time.
-Non members may purchase using coupons which are available for sale at $100 per booklet with a value of $90.
+Non members may purchase using their Octopus card.
 During busy periods and at weekends, the Middle Island Coffee Shop will also be open; drinks and snacks; sandwiches, barbecue items, ice cream and other items are available.

 Do we still sail if it is raining?
 What about typhoon and rainstorm warnings?